sfuhrm/radiobrowser4j/README.md

 ### More examples

-The library was extracted from a internet radio player and recorder program in Java, [radiorecorder](https://github.com/sfuhrm/radiorecorder).
+The library was extracted from an internet radio player and recorder program in Java, [radiorecorder](https://github.com/sfuhrm/radiorecorder).
 You can take a look at real-life usage patterns [there](https://github.com/sfuhrm/radiorecorder/blob/master/src/main/java/de/sfuhrm/radiorecorder/Main.java).